Crewe/devops-p1/P1_Cloud_Service_Analysis.md

 ## Conclusion

 DigitalOcean is the simpler of the 3 in terms of offerings.
-They are simple and plans increase in a linear fashion, which would make it easy to use for a trial, or app that would be stand alone, without much variability, so it doesn't quite suit the needs of the company in addition to the incredible cost of storage mentioned above.
+They are simple and plans increase in a linear fashion, which would make it easy to use for a trial, or application that would be stand alone, without much variability, so it doesn't quite suit the needs of the company in addition to the incredible cost of storage mentioned above.

 Google's cloud compute offers the easiest set, with automatic discounts based on usage, and a small set of preset severs that auto-scale as well as a custom one.
 It's hard to determine what you costs will be month-to-month without some guessing, particularly on a new feature like this.
 And with those estimates it's twice as much as Amazons.